English

 Vision

-At Penwortham children’s love of reading and writing is at the heart of our curriculum.
+At Penwortham, children’s love of reading and writing is at the heart of our curriculum.
 We aim to ensure all children are equipped with the relevant skills they need to communicate their ideas with the world effectively.
-Throughout our English lessons, we encourage children to develop a love of writing.
+Throughout our English lessons, we encourage children to develop a love of writing through authentic and engaging writing projects which have a clear purpose.

 What do the children learn and when?